-Netflix takes the data that it collects from its users to understand patterns and predict, using machine learning algorithms, what shows and movies people will want to watch.
+Netflix takes the data that it collects from its users to understand patterns and using machine learning algorithms, predicts what shows and movies people will want to watch.
 This feature saves customers’ effort searching and generates more revenue.

 3. Single system of engagement

 Netflix’s entire database is right at their customers’ fingertips who can easily switch between movies and TV shows across a range of genres.
-The interface for comparing options and looking at movie titles is simple and easy to use with a single system of engagement.
+The interface for comparing options and looking at movie titles is simple and easy to use within a single system of engagement.